jrajan14/Text_Flipper/README.md

 # Text Flipper
-Flip text, upside down, left side right.
+## Flip text, upside down, left side right.

+Simple easy to use WPF application for inverting text.
-(Only English Text is supported)
+(Only English alphabets are supported at the moment)